zenorocha/liferay-learn-old/src/pages/docs/osgi-basics/create-another-service.md

 ###### <span class="icon-16-star"></span> Pro Tip

-If you run into problems, check out the video in the previous chapter for a step-by-step walkthrough of the entire exercise.
+If you run into problems, or if something in here is unclear, check out the video in the next chapter for a step-by-step walkthrough video of the entire exercise.

 </aside>